rebeccapowell/Veritas/README.md

 ```

 ## Contributing
-Contributions are welcome!
-Fork the repository, create a topic branch, and open a pull request:
+See [contributors.md](contributors.md) for guidelines.
+In short, fork the repository, create a topic branch, and open a pull request:
 1. Describe the motivation and design in the PR description.
 2. Ensure tests and formatting checks pass.
 3. The maintainers will review and merge when ready.